andreamerello/pic-revenge/README.md

 by using, among other things, the RPi as programmer, exploiting some GPIOs!

-There are various PIC devices, certain could be programmed directly with the 3.3V GPIOs, other requires 5V signals and a high voltage (up to 13V) Vpp supply.
+There are various PIC devices, certain could be programmed directly with the 3.3V GPIOs, other require 5V signals and a high voltage (up to 13V) Vpp supply.

 Since most (if not all) PICs in my drawer required 5V programming, and I had my old programmer already done, with proper socket for my PICs already